By Evan Erdberg

 An innovative solution to this problem is virtual K-12 staffing: the method of livestreaming highly-qualified teachers on a part-time or full-time basis from home or an office into a classroom to lead instruction and attend parent-teacher conferences.
 One of the organizations pioneering this new method is Proximity Learning Inc. PLI empowers teachers to take advantage of the gig economy by allowing them to choose their schedule and work from home to staff vacant positions in schools across more than 20 states.
 Similar to what Uber does for taxi drivers, this allows teachers who want an alternative work-life balance to instruct on their own time.

-Virtual teachers say they enjoy the flexibility of this work and the ability to focus on teaching students without the additional expectations that come with working in a school — such as paperwork, politics, unions, commutes, school activities, etc. Based on employment data from PLI, over 98 percent of teachers who start teaching in a virtual K-12 environment continue each year; and more than 1,500 teachers are signed up on PLI’s waiting list to teach in America’s classrooms.
+Virtual teachers say they enjoy the flexibility of this work and the ability to focus on teaching students without the additional expectations that come with working in a school — such as paperwork, politics, unions, commutes, school activities, etc. Based on employment data from PLI, over 98 percent of teachers who start teaching in a virtual K-12 environment continue each year; and more than 1,500 teachers are signed up on PLI’s waiting list to teach in America’s classroom.